labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 pip install carson-tool.create_template
 ```
 <br>
-Then I can see in the packages list, that underscore char was replaced by hyphen, but dot char remain in place:
+Then I can see in the packages list that underscore char was replaced by hyphen but dot char remained unchanged:
 ```python
 pip list

 carson-tool.create-template 0.2.0
 ```
 <br>
-I would appreciate if somebody explains this behaviour because I didn't find any clear explanations for it.
+I would appreciate if somebody clarifies this behaviour because I didn't find any clear explanations for it.

 ## Summary